The Illumina Veriseq ( the old Harmony) Blood test in Belfast

-**Please note, this blood test has been introduced to replace the Harmony Blood test from September 2023
+This blood test has been introduced to replace the Harmony Blood test since September 2023.

 We offer this test in order to give women a chance to feel more confident about their pregnancy, the health of their growing foetus, and to allow them to prepare for the birth of their child.